 Lupita is our charismatic Housekeeper who has been working with San Pablo Church since March 2022.
-She and her three children are active in the Church such as acolyte at some Church events, her children have also participated in the Church choir as well as others that are part of the Church's cultural heritage.
+She and her three children are active in the Church in a variety of capacities and parish activities, her children have also participated in the Church choir as well as others that are part of the Church's cultural heritage.